 Graduate Programs

-At the graduate level SPCS now offers a Master of Arts in Peace and Conflict Studies.
-SPCS faculty also teach courses in the Conflict Analysis and Management concentration of the graduate program in Political Science.
+At the graduate level, the SPCS offers a Master of Arts in Peace and Conflict Studies.
+Our faculty can also be found in Kent State's Political Science graduate program (under the Conflict Analysis and Management concentration) and the College of Business's Leading Through Challenge Graduate Certificate Program.

 Master of Arts in Peace and Conflict Studies